-As time to completion (TTC) has been widely used for measuring performance and motor skills [24], [25], [26], we used the TTC for lifting each box in seconds as the measure of performance and motor skills of the subjects for VETs and RETs.
+As time to completion (TTC) has been widely used for measuring performance and motor skills [26-28], we used the TTC for lifting each box in seconds as the measure of performance and motor skills of the subjects for VETs and RETs.
 The TTC (s) was defined as the time taken for a subject to move from an initial upright standing position, lift the box, place it, and come back to the initial upright standing position.
+We used the motion capture data to measure the TTC (s) for lifting each box.
 Similarly, the EMG trends were considered as another measure of motor skill to understand the synergy of neuromuscular dynamics in performing the VE and RE tasks.
-The NASA-TLX [27] based on a weighted average of ratings on six subscales: 'mental demand,' 'physical demand,' 'temporal demand,' 'performance,' 'effort,' and 'frustration' was used to measure the overall workload (a score from 0 to 100) of the subjects for the successful completion of each task.
-Based on previous literature [28], [29], [30] and our previous work [31], we developed a novel subjective questionnaire to evaluate the perceived ease-of-use, usefulness, and ease-of-learning of our PhyVirtual system along with the comparison between VET and RET (Table I).
+The NASA-TLX [29] based on a weighted average of ratings on six subscales: 'mental demand,' 'physical demand,' 'temporal demand,' 'performance,' 'effort,' and 'frustration' was used to measure the overall workload (a score from 0 to 100) of the subjects for the successful completion of each task.
+Based on previous literature [30-32] and our previous work [33], we developed a novel subjective questionnaire to evaluate the perceived ease-of-use, usefulness, and ease-of-learning of our PhyVirtual system along with the comparison between VET and RET (Fig. 3).
 We asked these structured questionnaires after each VET.
 The questionnaire contained four main domains-(1) perceived ease-of-use, (2) ease-of-learning, (3) usefulness, and (4) comparison between VET and RET.
 A seven-point psychometric Likert scale was used to rate each question in the questionnaire.
-The "Compariosn between VET and RET" served as the measure of the system's performance in simulating an engaging and realistic VE (i.e., the measure of "engagement" and overall "realism" provided by the system).
+The "Comparison between VET and RET" served as the measure of the system's performance in simulating an engaging and realistic VE (i.e., the measure of "engagement" and overall "realism" provided by the system).